Pilgrimage: Zoroastrianism

+Zoroastrians have as their main pilgrimage destinations the city of Yazd and the temples of Pir-e Sabz and Pir-e Naraki in Iran, as well as the cities of Navsari and Udvada in India.

 In Iran, there are pilgrimage destinations called pirs in several provinces, although the most familiar ones are in the province of Yazd.
 In addition to the traditional Yazdi shrines, new sites may be in the process of becoming pilgrimage destinations.
 The ruins are the ruins of ancient fire temples.
 One such site is the ruin of the Sassanian era Azargoshnasp fire temple in Iran's Azarbaijan Province.
 Other sites are the ruins of fire temples at Rey, south of the capital Tehran, and the Firouzabad ruins sixty kilometres south of Shiraz in the province of Pars.

 Atash Behram ("Fire of victory") is the highest grade of fire temple in Zoroastrianism.
 It has 16 different "kinds of fire", that is, fires gathered from 16 different sources.
 Currently there are 9 Atash Behram, one in Yazd, Iran and the rest in Western India.
 They have become a pilgrimage destination.

 In India the cathedral fire temple that houses the Iranshah Atash Behram, located in the small town of Udvada in the west coast province of Gujarat, is a pilgrimage destination.

+Cultural pilgrimage

+A modern phenomenon is the cultural pilgrimage which, while involving a personal journey, is secular in nature.
+Destinations for such pilgrims can include historic sites of national or cultural importance, and can be defined as places "of cultural significance: an artist's home, the location of a pivotal event or an iconic destination".
+An example might be a devotee of the Beatles visiting Liverpool in England or anime fans visiting Akihabara in Tokyo.
+Destinations for cultural pilgrims include Auschwitz concentration camp, Gettysburg Battlefield or the Ernest Hemingway House.
+Cultural pilgrims may also travel on religious pilgrimage routes, such as the Way of St. James, with the perspective of making it a historic or architectural tour rather than – or as well as – a religious experience.

+Under communist regimes, devout secular pilgrims visited locations such as the Mausoleum of Lenin, the Mausoleum of Mao Zedong and the Birthplace of Karl Marx.
+Such visits were sometimes state-sponsored.
+Sites such as these continue to attract visitors.
+The distinction between religious, cultural or political pilgrimage and tourism is not necessarily always clear or rigid.
+Pilgrimage could also refer symbolically to journeys, largely on foot, to places where the concerned person(s) expect(s) to find spiritual and/or personal salvation.